ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 * Within the for loop I would format a url string based on a country in the country list to obtain data for that specific country when requesting from the API
 * Next create a dictionary of relevant data and appended the data to a list of dictionaries which we later used to create a pandas dataframe.
 This dataframe would contains data for a specific country, city in the country, longitude and latitude for the site and aqi values for different pollutants at the site.

+## Heatmap:
+To create the heatmap I used
+Created a gmaps figure
+Then created a heatmap layer using a gmaps function that take in latitude and longitude values and weighted the layer using aqi values